-A dynamic and confident addition to the North York neighbourhood, Parcheggio is the latest restaurant by Oliver & Bonacini Hospitality.
-Celebrating simple and creative Italian cooking, Parcheggio satisfies cravings with fresh handmade pastas, steaks, chops and seafood.
+A dynamic and confident addition to the North York neighbourhood, Parcheggio celebrates simple and creative Italian cooking, satisfying cravings with fresh handmade pastas, steaks, chops and seafood.

-Serving lunch and dinner from Tuesday to Sunday, Parcheggio features a stylish dining room, several private and group dining spaces, and a large patio.
+Serving lunch and dinner from Tuesday to Sunday, and weekend brunch, Parcheggio features a stylish dining room, several private and group dining spaces, and a large patio.
 Banquettes inspired by vintage Italian car upholstery, antiquated street lamps, and hand-painted parking lot graphics all pay homage to the Parcheggio name.

 Food has always held an important place in Chef Andrew Piccinin’s life.
 The family dinner table built strong connections that flourished when he decided to become a cook, and has directed his career towards food that speaks to the conviviality and connection that comes from eating with loved ones.

 Shortly after graduating from Niagara College’s culinary management program, Chef Andrew landed a job as a cook at Canoe, Oliver & Bonacini’s critically acclaimed Canadian restaurant in downtown Toronto.
 Chef Andrew spent three years working under Executive Chef Anthony Walsh, who taught him to cook at a level he had never experienced.
 During his time at Canoe, the restaurant was named “The Best Restaurant in the City” by Toronto Life magazine.